Concettas/concettas/content/_index.md

     **WE ARE OPEN!!!!**

     Welcome to ***Concetta's Main Street Bistro!***  Proudly serving Mt.
 Airy since **2008**, we are located in historic downtown in the old firehouse.
 We feature a complete all day breakfast menu.
 Concetta's is famous for our amazing one of kind sandwiches, subs, wraps, salads, and homemade soups.
-We are now back to serving our unique menu with complete dine in, take out and curbside service.
+We offer our unique menu with complete dine in, take out and curbside service.
 Come on down to Concetta's !
 We look forward to serving you!

     Our patio is seasonal and can be used weather permitting!